 Dump point

-Wi-Fi ❌ (4G phone signal)
+Wi-Fi ❌ (4G signal only)

 Dogs ⚠️ Check signage ⚠️ Check with park ✅ On lead